By Dr. Joseph Amor, pediatric resident at Rady Children’s Health Orange County

 ADHD management and treatment options

-In addition to medication (commonly Adderall, Ritalin, etc.), other modalities can be used to help manage ADHD symptoms.
+In addition to medication (commonly amphetamine salts, methylphenidate, etc.), other modalities can be used to help manage ADHD symptoms.
 These include behavior modification, counseling, good sleeping habits, healthy eating, regular physical activity and mindfulness practices.
 Studies have shown these modalities work best alongside medication but can also provide benefit to those not taking medication.

 ADHD management at home: Creating structure and routines

-Those diagnosed with ADHD tend to inherently lack organization skills, making structure and routines vital.
+Those diagnosed with ADHD tend to struggle with organization skills, making structure and routines vital.
 Key strategies include:

 - Establish daily routines and minimize distractions